 Ohio has an expected implementation date of January 1, 2023.
 Therefore, nurses with compact state licenses may not practice in Ohio until that date.

-California, Illinois, Massachusetts, Michigan, Rhode Island, and the Virgin Islands all have pending legislation for eNLC, but an expected date has not been announced.
+Illinois, Massachusetts, Michigan, Rhode Island, New York, and the Virgin Islands all have pending legislation for eNLC, but an expected date has not been announced.

 Some states are hesitant to enact the NLC for various reasons, such as loss of state revenue from single state licenses, disciplinary action, and threats to public health and safety.
-To combat this, criminal background checks are being added to the application process.
+To combat this, thorough criminal background checks have been added to the application process.

 - American Samoa